Gagravarr/AlfrescoDataListDownload/README.md

 to export Data Lists, Customise the Dashboard and add the **DataList Export** Dashlet to your site.
 No configuration is required, just pick the DataList you'd like to export and the format to export in!

+(Adding a "Download" option to the datalist actions menu section, next to "New Item" and "Selected Items" is a TODO)

 License
 =======